Day in the Olive Groves: Virgin Olive-Harvester No More!

 Beyond Vin at the Saint Rémy de Provence Fête du Vin – Find out if this just another typical Friday night in this lovely town in the Alpilles.

 Discover why Gayle and her husband chose Provence for their retirement home.
 A story of two American expats who love the lifestyle in the South of France.

 Her book took a while to complete, but this is why you should keep notes.
 How Journaling leads to Passion for Provence: 22 Keys to La Belle Vie.

-If Gayle’s day in the olive groves sounds like fun, why not gather some friends together (there is room for 8-10) for a gourmet weekend in the olive groves?
+If Gayle’s day in the olive groves sounds fun, why not gather some friends together (there is room for 8-10) for a gourmet weekend in the olive groves?
 Read more about a Fall Weekend Gourmet Getaway in the Olives in Provence.